passionsfrucht/tool-libeep/readme.md

 ## Windows

 In Windows you need Visual Studio with C++ support and CMake installed.
+You might also need wheels for Python, so run e.g. `pip install wheels`.
 Then, from the project root, run in the Developer Command Prompt

 ```{bash}
 mkdir build